aginies/pvirsh/README.md

 * sle15sp31$ : will match exactly this machine name
 * sle15sp4 : will match all VM, including sle15sp4*

+NOTE: select_vm is only available in interactive mode.

 # TODO

 Probably a lot as this is for testing purpose...